jasperzhong/byteps/benchmarks/ImageNet/README.md

 ### GPU

 You need to determine NVIDIA_VISIBLE_DEVICES based on the number of GPUs in your machine.
-For example, if the machine has 8 GPUs, you should set `NVIDIA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7` in the [train_imagenet.sh](train_imagenet.sh).
+For example, if the machine has 8 GPUs, you should set `NVIDIA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7` in the [train_imagenet.sh](train_imagenet.sh).figurations

+**Note that you may need to change some default configurations to accomodate to your own machines.** The default configurations are set according to Amazon's P3 instances.

+## Debug